 What was going on?

 The parmesan cheese can be traced back to as early as the Middle Ages (5th-15 century), after the fall of the Roman Empire.
-It was the monk lived in the Parma-Reggio region who started making the hard cheese, read more.
+It was the monk that lived in the Parma-Reggio region who started making this aged cheese, read more history.

-Gorgonzola, on the other hand, is arguably started in the 11th century in a small town named Gorgonzola in the province of Milan.
-As the tale goes, it was a dairyman in Gorgonzola who discovered the cheese accidentally.
+Gorgonzola, on the other hand, was first produced in the 11th century in a small town named Gorgonzola in the province of Milan.
+According to the locals, it was a dairyman in Gorgonzola who first created a unique tasting cheese by accident, and soon after getting more and more popular.

 Manufacturing and ingredients used